OctoPrint/OctoPrint/README.md

       # Timelapse support will be disabled if not set
       ffmpeg: /path/to/ffmpeg

+      # The bitrate to use for rendering the timelapse video.
+This gets directly passed to ffmpeg.
+      bitrate: 5000k

     # Use the following settings to enable or disable OctoPrint features
     feature:
-      # Whether to enable gcode analysis for displaying needed filament and estimated print time.
-Disabling this (set
-      # to false) will speed up the loading of gcode files before printing significantly, but the mentioned statistical
+      # Whether to enable the gcode viewer in the UI or not
-      # data will not be available
-      analyzeGcode: true
+      gCodeVisualizer: true

     # Use the following settings to set custom paths for folders used by OctoPrint
     folder: